CeTTL/eResources/Panopto/student-assignments.md

 ![](images/activitiesandresourcespicker_panoptoassignment.jpg)
 ---
-> [!NOTE]
-> If you prefer to create a student assignment folder via Panopto, using the previous method, see the [Create a student assignment folder in Panopto](create-a-student-assignment-folder-in-Panopto.md).
+?> **Note:**  If you prefer to create a student assignment folder via Panopto, using the previous method, see the [Create a student assignment folder in Panopto](create-a-student-assignment-folder-in-Panopto.md).
 This method is useful if you would like students to share multiple files, or you want them to upload videos for non-assignment purposes.

 Please see also: